fernandoesra/RandomTiledImage/README.md

 | preview width height      | java -jar run.jar true 800 600               |
 | preview width height name | java -jar run.jar true 3840 2160 4kTestImage |

+# Rules:

+- There must always be at least <b>one 16x16 tile</b> for the program to work correctly
+- It is recommended that all image formats be in the same format (.png recommended)
+- There is no limit to the number of variations a tile can have.
+There can be, for example, a single 16x16 tile and two hundred 32x32 tiles

 # Images generated with the example tileset:

 This tileset is only to show the tiles used, the tiles must be included separately in the Tiles folder.